initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 ### Step - 3: Run the API with

-We will use the `access_token` value from previous response as the bearer token to run the private API — (`api/v1/users`) provided by resource server.
+We will use the `access_token` value from the previous response as the bearer token to run the private API — (`api/v1/users`) provided by the resource server.

 ```bash
 curl -L -X GET "http://localhost:8090/api/v1/users" \